IngmarBitter/defenders/md/Salvation/Baptism.md

 #### Romans 8:9 Spirit in you yes/no => belong to Christ yes/no

+!!!
+    9 You, however, are not in the flesh but in the Spirit, if indeed the Spirit of God lives in you.
+Now if any man does not have the Spirit of Christ, he does not belong to Him. <sub>-MEV</sub>

 Having the Holy Spirit means we belong the Christ which means we are regenerated, saved Christians who are no longer condemned.

 <!-- #### John 3:18 Condemnation yes/no => belief yes/no

 Belief in Christ means not being condemned, which means regenerated, saved Christians who are indwelled by the Holy Spirit. -->

-As we see next, the New Testament passages that document various baptisms never report the timing of belief and spirit baptism to coincide with the timing of water baptism.
+As we see next, the New Testament passages that document various baptisms never report the timing of spirit baptism to coincide with the timing of water baptism.

 #### Acts 9:17-19 Holy Spirit for Paul before water baptism